 Broccoli Mushroom Stir Fry

-Broccoli Mushroom Stir Fry is a healthy Chinese style recipe with portobello mushrooms, peas, walnuts and brown rice in under 30 minutes.
+Broccoli Mushroom Stir Fry is vegan and healthy stir fry recipe with portobello mushrooms, peas, walnuts and brown rice.
+It's easy, filling, and drenched in flavor.

 Servings 6 servings